 The UK Data Protection Act 2018 (GDPR) came into force on 25th May 2018.
 Every organisation needs to fully understand what is required, identify and assign implementation responsibilities to competent personnel, and closely manage their compliance to ensure that they are protected from the financial consequences, negative publicity and ultimate business survival that falling foul of GDPR’s penalties will bring.
 Conversely, demonstrating that an organisation can be trusted to securely manage personal data is an extremely positive message that will help to differentiate offerings and attract new customers.

 Help and advice on the UK Data Protection Act 2018 (and GDPR) is widely available, including from the Information Commissioner’s Office website.
-Within the context of cloud services, more detailed information is available within our whitepaper and blog.
+Within the context of cloud services, more detailed information is available within our blog.
 UKCloud’s customers and partners should contact their Account Manager if they would like (a) to reach out to our DPO or GDPR Specialists for more detailed information about UKCloud’s own compliance and how we co-operate with our customer and partners, or (b) to engage with one of our experienced Cloud Architects for assistance in selecting and implementing the right UKCloud services which will ensure data protection requirements can be achieved.